-[Nominating Committee]
+Nominating Committee

-- The Nominating Committee shall deliberate matters related to human resources at the director and executive officer level, and shall determine the content of proposals submitted to the general meeting of shareholders in relation to the appointment and dismissal of directors. - The Nominating Committee consists of three or more committee members selected from among the directors by the Board of Directors, and independent outside directors constitute the absolute majority thereof.
+- •The Nominating Committee shall deliberate matters related to human resources at the director and executive officer level, and shall determine the content of proposals submitted to the General Meeting of Shareholders in relation to the appointment and dismissal of directors. - •The nominating committee consists of three or more committee members selected from among the directors by the Board of Directors, and independent outside directors constitute the absolute majority thereof.
 An independent outside director serves as the chairman.

-[Compensation Committee]
+Compensation Committee

-- The Compensation Committee shall deliberate matters related to compensation of directors and executive officers, and prescribe policy in relation to determining the details of compensation, etc. for individuals, and in accordance with the policy, determine the contents of compensation, etc. for individuals. - The Compensation Committee consists of three or more committee members selected from among the directors by the Board of Directors, and independent outside directors constitute the absolute majority thereof.
+- The Compensation Committee shall deliberate directors' and executive officers' compensation-related matters, etc., and prescribe policy in relation to determining the details of compensation, etc., and in accordance with the policy, determine the contents of compensation, etc. for individuals. - •The compensation committee consists of three or more committee members selected from among the directors by the Board of Directors, and independent outside directors constitute the absolute majority thereof.
 An independent outside director serves as the chairman.

-[Audit Committee]
+Audit Committee

-- The Audit Committee shall carry out the following duties. - 1) Auditing the execution of duties by executive officers and directors, and creating audit reports - 2) Determining the content of proposals relating to the appointment, dismissal and non-reappointment of accounting auditors - 3) Other duties prescribed by law or by the Articles of Incorporation, and other matters recognized as necessary by the Audit Committee - The Audit Committee shall consist of at least three individuals selected from among the directors by the Board of Directors, of whom more than half shall be independent outside directors.
+•The Audit Committee shall carry out the following duties.

+- 1) Auditing the execution of duties by executive officers and directors, and creating audit reports - 2) Determining the content of proposals relating to the appointment, dismissal and non-reappointment of accounting auditor - 3) Other duties prescribed by law or by the Articles of Incorporation, and other matters recognized as necessary by the Audit Committee - •The Audit Committee shall consist of at least three individuals selected from among the directors by the Board of Directors, of whom more than half shall be independent outside directors.
 The chairman of the committee shall be an independent outside director.
 Moreover, at least one member shall be an individual who possesses extensive knowledge related to financial and accounting.